Error Handling

 Possible Causes

-• Project ID is incorrect or malformed
+• Campaign ID is incorrect or malformed

-• Project has been deleted
+• Campaign has been deleted or deactivated

 Resolution